 Exceptions for publicly listed companies and companies with bearer shares taking the form of intermediated securities

 Bearer shares remain permissible if any equity securities of the relevant stock corporation are listed on a stock exchange or if the bearer shares take the form of intermediated securities and are deposited with or entered into the main register of an intermediary located in Switzerland and designated by the company.
-In this case, the company has to inform the competent commercial register authority within 18 months of the entry into force of the Global Forum Act (i.e., by 1 July 2022) that one of these exceptions applies.
+In this case, the company has to inform the competent commercial register authority within 18 months of the entry into force of the Global Forum Act (i.e. by May 1, 2021) that one of these exceptions applies.
 This fact will subsequently be entered into the commercial register.

 Sanctions in case of a violation of the new rules concerning bearer shares